 About me

-I love to draw and doodle, and I still use a traditional sketchbook to do my drawings.
-I have a wonderful tablet, but I feel a bit disconnected from what I'm drawing unless its on paper and I can carry with me.
-Putting the pencil to the physical paper really just makes it feel like I can get it out of my head.
-For coloring, however, I feel it is opposite.
+I love to draw and doodle, and used to really love carrying my sketchbook around and drawing with a physical paper and pencil.
+In recent years, however, I purchased a drawing tablet, and I have switched to solely sketching and coloring on that.
+It has helped me be more productive and improve immensely as I no longer feel I'm wasting paper when I doodle excessively.
+I've always loved to use my computer or tablet to paint my pieces.
 I really feel like digital coloring is the way to go for my work.
 I love the range of colors I can get, and I feel it makes my work really pop to where I want it to get to.
 I am very inspired by manga and anime and used to describe my work as such, but over time my style has evolved quite a bit and I feel like I should not slot my work into this one category anymore as I feel it is no longer solely representative.

 I currently I reside in Tennessee.
 Life is busy, but I am most often doing my artwork and focusing my energy towards my next idea.
-I often draw and digitally color my work while listening to podcasts or TV or hanging out somewhere quiet with my family.
+I often draw and paint my work while listening to podcasts or music, which is a huge inspiration, or hanging out somewhere quiet with my family.

 F.A.Q.